Types of Financial Aid

 Federal Work Study (FWS)

 FWS is a type of Federal Financial Aid that provides students the opportunity to earn money by working part-time on campus or off campus with a non-profit organization.
-Funding is limited and is awarded on a first come, first served basis to students who demonstrate financial need and indicated on the FAFSA that they are interested in Federal Work Study.
+Funding is limited and is offered on a first come, first served basis to students who demonstrate financial need and request FWS.
 Students must be registered for at least 6 credit hours that apply to their degree/program requirements.
-FWS is earned aid and is paid to the student in the form of a paycheck for the hours worked.
+FWS is earned aid and is paid to the student in the form of a bi-weekly paycheck for the hours worked.
 If the student does not work, FWS is not paid.
 Priority is given to those students whose FAFSA applications are received by June 1 for the Fall semester.

 Federal Direct Student Loan